-The Earnest Student is a biography, consisting chiefly of a diary and correspondence of John Mackintosh.
+The Earnest Student is a biography, consisting chiefly of a diary and cor-respondence of John Mackintosh, Mr. Mackintosh was born in 1822, and respondence of John Mackintosh.
 Mr. Mackintosh was born in 1822, and died in 1851.
 He appears to have been a successful pupil at the New Academy, in Edinburgh.
 He then passed some time at Glasgow, where he resolved to become a minister in the establishment.
 In 1841 he is at Cambridge, where he studies with extraordinary zeal, but does not graduate.
-Finally the joins the Free Church research the interest of the line of t he joins the Free Church movement, but is prevented by ill health from taking orders.
+Finally he joins the Free Church movement, but is prevented by ill health from taking orders.
 The latter portion of his life was spent on the Continent, and it is of this period that his biographer chiefly treats.
 The book is of little interest except as a record of spiritual experiences, and to the personal friends of John Mackintosh.
-And still the continental letters are always instructive and secretized approximately and secretized and secret instructive and sometimes amusing.
-At all events, they are written by a gentleman and a scholar.
+And still the continental letters are always